 Anne Farris Rosen was a special correspondent for The New York Times in Arkansas during Bill Clinton’s first years as president.
-Previously, she was a stringer for the Times for seven years in Arkansas and Missouri.
+Previously, she was a stringer for the Times in Arkansas and Missouri.

 As a writer and editor at the Pew Research Center on Religion & Public Life, Anne Farris Rosen focused on global Muslim populations, health care reform and the religious profiles of presidential candidates.
 She also wrote a blog for a project funded by the Pew Charitable Trust about President George W. Bush’s faith-based delivery of government services.